fde-capu/ft_transcendence/docs/checklist.md

 	...So, TODO would really be: [ ] Refactor GET /game/history for no need of using params {'mode': this.mode}.
 [ ] Invitation to Match sometimes does not create the room.
-[ ] Quadrapong and PongDouble failed (frozen) with "ERROR TypeError: p.setVelocity is not a function"@game.component.ts:68
+[ ] Quadrapong and PongDouble failed (frozen) with "ERROR TypeError: p.setVelocity is not a function"@game.component.ts:68 [ ] Check all "localhost" mentions, make it configService;
+[ ] Main menu is behind avatars...